tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securityinsights/request-limits-and-throttling.md

 |     |         |

 These limits apply to each Azure Resource Manager instance.
-There are multiple instances in every Azure region, and Azure Sentinel is deployed to most Azure regions.
+There are multiple instances in every Azure region, and Microsoft Sentinel is deployed to most Azure regions.
 So, in practice, the limits may be higher than these limits.
 The requests from a user are usually handled by different instances of Azure Resource Manager.

 ## Error code